Employer Insights

 by Employer Pass, on May 19, 2021 9:12:00 AM

-Form I-9 is the official federal form used for Employment Eligibility Verification.
-The Department of Homeland Security (DHS) use it to verify the identity of new hires and that person's legal authorization to work with the United States Citizenship and Immigration Services (USCIS).
-Employment Eligibility Verification is required as a result of the Immigration Reform and Control Act of 1986
+The Department of Homeland Security (DHS) uses Form I-9 to verify the identity of new hires and legal authorization to work with the United States Citizenship and Immigration Services (USCIS).

 I-9 Filing and Retention